cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 public class NewSimClient : AutomationClient, ISimulatorClient<DefaultModelFilestate, SimulatorRoutineRevision>
 {
-    private readonly object simulatorLock = new object();
+    private readonly SemaphoreSlim semaphore = new SemaphoreSlim(1, 1);
     private readonly string _version = "N/A";

     public NewSimClient(ILogger<NewSimClient> logger, DefaultConfig<NewSimAutomationConfig> config)
             : base(logger, config.Automation)
     {
-        lock (simulatorLock)
-        {
+        semaphore.Wait();
         try
         {
             Initialize();
             _version = Server.Version;
         }
         finally
         {
             Shutdown();
+            semaphore.Release();
         }
     }
-    }
     // rest of the class
 ```
 In the constructor, we initialize the `COM` connection and get the version number of the Excel application.
 We also added a field `_version` to store the version number.
-While communicating with the simulator, we lock the connection to avoid multiple threads accessing the `COM` object at the same time.
+While communicating with the simulator, we use a semaphore to avoid multiple threads accessing the `COM` object at the same time.

 We also need to add a method that closes the Excel application when `COM` connection is closed.